-This is reminiscent of Haisch’s idea, expressed in The Purpose-Guided Universe, that the purpose of our existence is to enable God to vicariously enjoy what happens to us and what we cause to happen.
-I do not think such an idea is in opposition to Judeo-Christian belief, though it is not part of it.
-Yet, it sounds like God’s “using” us, and that thought is not quite commensurate with my idea of the nature of God, though I do not believe we are in a position to try to be authoritative with regard to what is right and what is wrong in that respect.
-(I do, however, think we are fairly good judges, especially because of our consciences.)
-It is fascinating that we can consider whether God learns or not and still consider Him to be omniscient.
+This is reminiscent of Haisch’s idea, expressed in The Purpose-Guided Universe,15 that the purpose of our existence is to enable God to vicariously enjoy what happens to us and what we cause to happen.
+I do not think such an idea is in opposition to Judeo-Christian belief, though it is not part of it, but it sounds like God’s “using” us, and that thought is not quite commensurate with my idea of the nature of God, though I do not believe we are in a position to try to be authoritative with regard to what is right and what is wrong in that respect.
+(I do, however, think we are fairly good judges, especially because of our consciences.)16 It is fascinating that we can consider whether God learns or not and still consider Him to be omniscient.
 If He learns outside of time, there is no “when” regard to his learning.
-Therefore, He has always known everything, even if He did not achieve the omniscient state by being The Truth.
+Therefore (This will be question # 1 on the final exam re thinking timelessly.), He has always known everything, even if He did not achieve the omniscient state by being The Truth.
 The nicest thing for us about all of this is that we may be partners with our God.

 If God learns, The Truth is fundamental reality, but not all of reality.
 Does this mean, then, that God is dependent upon us humans?
 No, because He is not dependent upon knowing everything in order to be Himself or to be superior to us in every way.
 Anything that He might learn as god is certainly out of our reach.
 None of what I have written would relate in any way whatsoever to superiority of humans over Him.
 If He learns and is aided in that learning by humans, He still judges our “contribution” with regard to whether it is good and worthwhile, such that He is ultimately in charge of everything.
 That confirms His ultimate authority with regard to all knowledge.
 Though The Truth, synonymous with Him, may not contain all knowledge, it does contain all wisdom and therefore the ability to judge.
 As The Truth, the Personification of mathematics and all other goodness, He is the only possible judge of the ultimate and permanent value of any and everything.
 If He learns, we are partners of His, in a sense, placed in time at least partly to correct the difficulty of doing anything without the passage of time, which may accrue to everyone, no matter who or how powerful he is.

 My thought with regard to the possibility of God’s learning is similar – at least analogous — to that of Haisch in The Purpose-Guided Universe, who expresses therein his belief that we are created in order to provide pleasure for God, vicariously obtained through our experiences.
 However, I do not believe that to be the case.
 It sounds too much like a case wherein God is “using us.”
-Now, He created us and is therefore justified in doing whatever He likes with us; He is also able to do that, but, again, His nature as I perceive it is not commensurate with Haisch’s idea.
+Now, He created us and is capable and of doing what He likes with and to us (He is also justified in this respect.), but, again, His nature as I perceive it is not commensurate with Haisch’s idea.